In this article:

 Consume more of whole grains, nuts, and skim milk, all of which are brimming with B vitamins and can help you deal with symptomatic fatigue.
 (14)

 Lifestyle and Self-Care

 Many PCOS symptoms improve with positive lifestyle choices.
 Here are things you can do to help manage your condition.

 1. Maintain a healthy weight

 PCOS symptoms tend to be more pronounced in women who are on the heavier side.
-Strict weight management is the only way to ensure that your ovaries function normally and produce an optimal level of hormones in the body.
+Strict weight management is the only way to ensure that your ovaries function normally.

 2. Have regular health checks